slmcneill/customer-management-system-2/README.md

 # customer-management-system-2
 RUNNING FRONT-END:

+Run 'npm run dev' in the front end folder to see if the front end will run.

-To run the front end, you may have to delete the node modules folder and package-lock.json within the front-end folder first.
+If it doesn't run, you may have to delete the node modules folder and package-lock.json within the front-end folder first.

 Then run 'npm i'